MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Packaging
 ---------

 Pick a unique package name.
 If you own a URL associated with your project, you can use it as your top level package.
-For example if you own "example.com", you may `com.example` as your top level package.
+For example if you own "example.com", you may use `com.example` as your top level package.

 !!! important